-A new residence facility providing approximately 700 beds, Wildwood Halls - Phase 1, was completed several years ago at the intersection of Learning Way and Jefferson Street.
-Phase 2 containing approximately 350 beds opened three years ago.
+A new residence facility providing approximately 700 beds, Wildwood Halls - Phase 1, was recently completed at the intersection of Learning Way and Jefferson Street.
+Phase 2 containing approximately 350 beds is under construction to be opened in Fall 2011.
 A short segment of Learning Way has been closed to through traffic and converted into a new plaza shared with Ragans Hall to create an urban amenity for the students that live in the area.
 DeGraf Hall north of Tennessee Street has been demolished and has been rebuilt to provide about 700 beds.
-Recently, two new residence halls will open in an area north of Tanner Hall.
-Each building provides approximately 430 beds.
-The former Deviney and Dorman Halls have been demolished and are being replaced by two similarly sized halls.
-One of the new halls will include several food service venues which will greatly enhance student life in this general area of the Main Campus.
-These two phases of construction, commonly referred to as Residence Hall Replacement Phases 1 and 2, will satisfy the University's more immediate housing needs in the central core of campus.
-Future housing development will likely focus on the northwest corner of the Main Campus and involve existing halls such as Smith, Rodgers, Sally and McCollum Halls.
-However, those development plans have not yet been incorporated into the Master Plan.
+Deviney and Dorman Halls are scheduled for replacement during the tenyear planning period.
+A second pair of residence halls using the Wildwood/DeGraf model is proposed on the existing parking lot (the so-called "dust bowl") to the northwest of Deviney Hall along Woodward Avenue south of Garage #2.
+The University will also continue to make on-going improvements to other existing residence halls, such as Kellum Hall, that are routine in nature.